-2 Adjective Fire Danger Rating (low, moderate, high, very high, extreme) is based

-- on the NFDRS index or component used to compute staffing level and the - 4 ignition component (the probability that a firebrand would cause a wildland - fire).
-It is a general description of fire danger for the purpose of informing the - public.
-Adjective ratings are computed automatically in the WIMS based on - 7 NFDRS parameters provided by local fire managers.
+Adjective Fire Danger Rating (low, moderate, high, very high, extreme) is based on the NFDRS index or component used to compute staffing level and the ignition component (the probability that a firebrand would cause a wildland fire).
+It is a general description of fire danger for the purpose of informing the public.
+Adjective ratings are computed automatically in the WIMS based on NFDRS parameters provided by local fire managers.
+41

-Climatological breakpoints and fire business thresholds are developed with processor, (WIMS), to determine daily staffing levels and adjective ratings.
+Climatological breakpoints and fire business thresholds are developed with NFDRS software, such as FireFamilyPlus, and are applied in the NFDRS processor, (WIMS), to determine daily staffing levels and adjective ratings.